Russenorsk: History

 Barter existed between Russians and Norwegians for 150 years in Troms and Finnmark counties.
 This barter was supported by the Norwegian government, and King Christian VII conferred city status to several settlements, such as Tromsø, to facilitate it.
 Norwegians mainly traded fish for flour and wheat from Russians.
 The trading went on throughout the sunny months of the year and was beneficial to both sides; Norwegians had access to cheap fish in the summer, whilst Russians had surplus wheat.
-Traders came from the areas near Murmansk and the White Sea, most often to Vardø, Hammerfest, and Tromsø, occasionally further south to the Lofoten islands.
+Traders came from the areas near Murmansk and the White Sea, most often to the towns of Vardø, Hammerfest, and Tromsø, occasionally further south to the Lofoten islands.

 The earliest recorded instance of Russenorsk was in 1785.
 It is one of the most studied northern pidgins; many linguists, for example, Olaf Broch, studied it.
 Unlike equatorial pidgins, it was formed from only two languages, Norwegian and Russian.
 Furthermore, these languages are not from the same branch of Indo-European languages.
 Also unlike equatorial pidgins, Russenorsk was formed from one social class.

 Until 1850, Russenorsk was socially acceptable for all social classes.
 In 1850, Russenorsk became more limited to Norwegian fishermen, whereas Norwegian traders learnt Russian through exposure in Archangelsk and Russian trade centers, often formally studying the language to the extent that they could communicate in rudimentary Russian.
 This increase in Russian study caused the devaluation of Russenorsk in terms of social status.

 In 1917, Finland's declaration of independence from Russia caused the Russian–Norwegian border to decrease significantly.
 In 1919, the border disappeared completely.
 Furthermore, the Soviet Union limited international contact significantly, decreasing the need for the common language between Norwegians and Russians.
 The last such Norwegian–Russian trade occurred in 1923.

 Phonology

 Russenorsk uses many of the phonemes common to both Norwegian and Russian, altering phonemes only used in one.
-Pronunciation was depended on the language background of the speaker.
+Pronunciation depended on the language background of the speaker.